jprjr/fflayout/README.md

 "channel_5","BR"
 ```

-and finally if you're super lazy, `--shell`, assumes you're using a POSIX shell
+and finally if you're super lazy: `--shell` will generate a shell command for splitting the
+output into separate files.
+This assumes you're using a POSIX shell.

-(I've broken this onto multiple lines for legibility, actual output is all one line):
+(I've broken this output onto multiple lines for legibility, actual output is all one line):

 ```
+# result from running fflayout --shell test.wav
 ffmpeg -i 'test.wav' \
   -filter_complex "[0:a:0]channelsplit=channel_layout=5.1[FL][FR][FC][LFE][BL][BR]" \
   -map '[FL]' 'FL.wav' \